project-open-data/project-open-data.github.io/schema.md

 ----- | -----
 **Cardinality** | (1,1)
 **Required** | Yes, always
-**Accepted Values** | Must be one of the following: public, restricted public, non-public **Usage Notes** | This field refers to degree to which this dataset *could be made available* to the public, regardless of whether it is currently available to the public.
+**Accepted Values** | Must be one of the following: "public", "restricted public", "non-public" **Usage Notes** | This field refers to degree to which this dataset *could be made available* to the public, regardless of whether it is currently available to the public.
 For example, if a member of the public can walk into your agency and obtain a dataset, that entry is **public** even if there are no files online.
 A *restricted public* dataset is one only available under certain conditions or to certain audiences (such as researchers who sign a waiver).
 A *non-public* dataset is one that could never be made available to the public for privacy, security, or other reasons as determined by your agency.
 **Example** | `{"accessLevel":"public"}`